westwind79/docs/basics/keeping-up-to-date/upgrade.md

 unzip prestashop-upgrade.zip && unzip prestashop.zip
 ```

+If asked to overwrite the index.php file, answer yes.
 Once you have the folders like `classes/`, `modules/`, `themes/`, etc. you may go on the next step.

 ### Sample files cleanup

 Avoid overwrite the production resources (images, conf ...) with the default data.
-These folders can be removed from the new release:
+These files and folders can be removed from the new release:

+- prestashop-upgrade.zip
+- prestashop.zip
 - img/
 - override/
+- install/
+- modules/

 {{% notice warning %}}
 All the other files present in the new release will overwrite the existing files.